taelor/papa/README.md

 https://github.com/taelor/papa/pull/1/commits/b9e69ed687f75b84784d4bf842b2ed28691f6a0b

-At this point, I have graphiql working, but the users query is returning an empty list.
+At this point, we have graphiql working, but the users query is returning an empty list.
 I'm going to go ahead and add some users to the seeds.exs file just as another sanity check that everything is wired up, and we can query for users.

 ```
 # add some basic user inserts to the seeds.exs file.